What's the Difference Between 1099 and W2?

 Individuals with W-2 income as employees and earnings as 1099 workers generally consolidate all this information when filing their personal tax returns.
 However, businesses issuing W-2s to employees and 1099s to independent contractors should file and submit copies to the respective government agencies individually.

-For employers issuing W-2s to employees, they cover half of the Social Security & Medicare (FICA) taxes (7.65%), withholding the other half from employee paychecks per pay period.
+Employers who issue W-2s to employees cover half of the Social Security & Medicare (FICA) taxes (7.65%), withholding the other half from employee paychecks per pay period.
 Independent contractors receiving 1099s are responsible for the total 15.3% self-employment tax on their earnings.